Chitwan-bajpai/Covid-diagnosis/README.md

 - Scaling numerical features

 ### 3. Model Training
-A Logistic Regression model is trained to predict Survival of the passengers includes:
+A Logistic Regression model is trained to predict covid diagnosis of patients includes:
 - Splitting the data into training and test sets
 - Training the Linear Regression model
 - Evaluating the model's performance using appropriate metrics (e.g., accuracy, precision, recall)

 ### 4. Model Serialization
-The trained model is serialized into a pickle file (`model.pkl`) for future use without retraining.
+The trained model is serialized into a pickle file (`model1.pkl`) for future use without retraining.

 ### 5. Deployment with Streamlit
 The model is deployed using Streamlit, allowing users to input wine characteristics and obtain quality predictions.